 - giving opportunities for people to develop their skills and confidence

 - helping to overcome barriers

-- The union learning Climbing Frame has a comprehensive section on Digital skills with information on bitesize and free learning available, courses, qualifications, the union role and working with providers and employers.
+- The union learning Climbing Frame has a learner management section ULRs can use with their colleagues to produce action plans and chart progress as well as the comprehensive section on Digital skills with information on bitesize and free learning available, courses, qualifications, the union role and working with providers and employers.
 There are links to many resources, apps and websites for support and information on digital skills.